galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

-And the following to the <tt>[app:main]</tt> section of <tt>config/galaxy.ini</tt>:
+And the following to the `[app:main]` section of `config/galaxy.ini`:

 ```
 nginx_x_accel_redirect_base = /_x_accel_redirect
 ```

-For this to work, the user under which your nginx server runs will need read access to Galaxy's <tt>database/files/</tt> directory and its contents.
+For this to work, the user under which your nginx server runs will need read access to Galaxy's `database/files/` directory and its contents.

 ## Receiving files using nginx

 Galaxy receives files (e.g. dataset uploads) by streaming them in chunks through the proxy server and writing the files to disk.
 However, this again ties up the Galaxy process. nginx can assume this task instead and as an added benefit, speed up uploads.
 This is accomplished through the use of nginx\_upload\_module, a 3rd-party nginx module.

 To enable it, you must first [download](http://www.grid.net.ru/nginx/upload.en.html), compile and install nginx\_upload\_module.
 This means recompiling nginx.
-Once done, add the necessary directives to <tt>nginx.conf</tt>:
+Once done, add the necessary directives to `nginx.conf`:

 ```
 #!highlight nginx